Álex Rins: Team Suzuki Ecstar (2017–2022)

 Rins moved up to the MotoGP class for the 2017 season with Team Suzuki Ecstar alongside his new teammate, Andrea Iannone, and changed his number back from 40 to 42.

 The first half of his season was hampered when he broke his wrist during practice at Texas in April, and didn't return to the bike until two months later at Assen.
 However, his fortunes took an upturn with a season-best fifth place in the wet in Japan, bettered with a fourth-place finish at the final round in Valencia.

 An improved Suzuki machine coupled with a lack of injuries allowed Rins to be a consistent podium contender in 2018.
 Despite a disappointing start to the season with 5 retirements in 9 races, Rins amassed 5 podiums (including second place in both of the final two rounds) and a total of 169 points, finishing the season in 5th place of the rider's championship and 36 points ahead of his teammate Iannone.

 On 17 May 2018, ahead of the French GP, Rins was confirmed to have signed a two-year extension with Suzuki, guaranteeing his factory rider position with the Hamamatsu manufacturer through 2020.

 For the 2019 season, Rins was paired with MotoGP rookie and 2017 Moto3 champion Joan Mir.
 After finishing just outside of the podium in both the Qatar and Argentine round, Rins won the 2019 Grand Prix of the Americas whilst dueling with Valentino Rossi after the retirement of Marc Márquez.
-It is his first win in the MotoGP class and Suzuki's first win since Maverick Viñales won the 2016 British Grand Prix as well as their 2nd premiere class win since their return to MotoGP.
-Rins finished the season with 205 points which got him the 4th place in the championship, his best MotoGP season finish to date.
+It was his first win in the MotoGP class, and a second victory followed at Silverstone, as Rins won by only 0.013 seconds following an intense battle with Marc Márquez.
+These strong performances meant Rins finished the season with 205 points and 4th in the riders' championship.

-LCR Honda Castrol (from 2023)
+LCR Honda Castrol (2023)

 On 19 July 2022, Rins signed a two-year deal with LCR Honda starting in 2023.